paulWatt526/wattageTileEngineDocs/Readme.markdown

 the display of a large number of tiles and includes the following features:

 * Support for a large number of tiles.
+* Support for very large worlds which are too large to load entirely into memory through the use of the RegionManager.
+See the RegionManager guide below.
 * Dynamic lighting effects.
     * Tiles may be configured as opaque to cast shadows.
     * Opaque tiles may be added/removed arbitrarily and their effects